LironL99/LironL99.github.io/index.md

 ### 8. K-Nearest Neighbors and K-Means Clustering (Python) 🧠
 This **machine learning** project demonstrates implementations of two essential algorithms—**KNN** and **K-Means Clustering**—using **Python** and **NumPy**.
 These algorithms are widely used in **classification** and **clustering** tasks.
 - [View Project](https://github.com/LironL99/portfolio/tree/main/KNN-and-K-Means-Implementation-Python)

-## About Me
-I am an Electrical and Computer Engineering student at BGU, with a specialization in **VLSI design** and **computer systems**.
-I am passionate about learning and enjoy discovering new concepts through self-study.

 ### Contact Information
 - LinkedIn: [Liron Leibovich](https://www.linkedin.com/in/liron-leibovich1)